WebScaleSoftwareLtd/RemixDB/rpc/README.md

 The goal of this package is to implement client generation and the server to implement logic on top of the RemixDB RPC protocol.
 The server-side supports both net/http and fasthttp since they both have different benefits for different configurations within the context of this application.

+The RPC server within this package is relatively low level.
+The `requesthandler` package inside this one contains all of the glue required to authenticate/route users.
+You can attach that handler to the low-level RPC server.

 The reasons for implementing a custom RPC protocol are as follows:

 - **We get more flexibility to customize the clients:** The clients that some RPC libraries generate are known to be fairly machine-like for a human to use.
 With this approach, we can generate clients that feel more like a user generated client library.
 For example, in the Go client libraries, we can generate cursors that use generics rather than generating many cursor types.
 Much cleaner!
 - **We don't need to rely on any third party libraries for data types:** Since we know everything we'll need right off the bat, for data types, we do not need third party libraries.
 - **We can make it only contain what we need:** This is useful because it means we can get the data type down to 1 byte.